atsign-foundation/at_client_sdk/at_client/README.md

 ### Introduction

+The at_client library is the non-platform specific Client SDK which provides the essential methods for building an app using the @protocol.

 SDK that provides the essential methods for building an app using [The @protocol](https://atsign.com).
 You may also want to look at [at_client_mobile](https://pub.dev/packages/at_client_mobile).

 **at_client** package is written in Dart, supports Flutter and follows the